The most award winning

-“Once the CCC establishes someone as a patient, it might send a referral to MIH to conduct a home evaluation,” explains Michael Colman, MPA, NRP, vice president of EMS Mobile Advanced Practice at Grady Health System.
+“Once the CCC establishes someone as a patient, it might send a referral to MIH to conduct a home evaluation, explains Michael Colman, MPA, NRP, vice president, EMS Mobile Advanced Practice, Grady Health System.
 “When a patient is in the doctor’s office, it might seem like everything is OK, but when [patients] get home, they might have no food and no heat.
 They might be living in an abandoned building.
-The nurse practitioner and the paramedic can go out to the residence and give the providers some insight [on their patients] they don’t have to try and help set up some strategies so that the patient receives better care.”
+So the nurse practitioner and the paramedic can go out to the residence and give the providers some insight [on their patients] they don’t have to try and help set up some strategies so that the patient receives better care.”

 The MIH team may review a patient’s prescriptions, and give the patient an opportunity to ask questions in a non-intimidating, non-rushed kind of environment.